-Northside Christian College is continuing to follow advice from the Australian Government in relation to Coronavirus (COVID-19).
-The safety and wellbeing of our students and staff remains our priority.
-Currently, there are no suspected or confirmed cases of the virus at Northside Christian College.
+Northside Christian College is continuing to follow advice from the Victorian and Australian Governments in relation to Coronavirus (COVID-19).
+The safety and wellbeing of our students and staff remain our priority.

 We will continue to respond progressively and the following summarises our activities across a range of areas, including student and staff support, travel restrictions, and resources.